ToshioCP/Gtk4-tutorial/gfm/sec27.md

 | 6 |    *     |         |          |
 | 7 |   NUM    |         |    2     |

-- `yylex` returns a token kind every time, but it doesn't set `yylval.ID` or `yylval.NUM` every time.
+- The function `yylex` returns a token kind every time, but it doesn't set `yylval.ID` or `yylval.NUM` every time.
 It is because keywords (`FD`) and symbols (`=` and `*`) don't have any semantic values.
 The function `yylex` is called lexical analyzer or scanner.
-- `turtle` makes a tree structured data.
+- The application `turtle` makes a tree structured data.
 This part of `turtle` is called parser.

 ![turtle parser tree](../image/turtle_parser_tree.png)

-- `turtle` analyzes the tree and executes it.
+- `Turtle` analyzes the tree and executes it.
 This part of `turtle` is called runtime routine or interpreter.
 The tree consists of rectangles and line segments between the rectangles.
 The rectangles are called nodes.